-Like I mentioned in my article on LSD Myths, LSD does not cause long-term insanity in people with healthy mental stability.
-However, it causes issues with those susceptible to mental illness.
+As we’ve written about in LSD Myths, LSD does not cause long-term insanity in people with healthy mental stability.
+However, it can cause issues with those susceptible to mental illness.

-If you have a history of mental health issues, you don’t necessarily need to eliminate all psychedelic use.
-Rather, proceed with extreme caution.
+If you have a history of mental health issues, you don’t necessarily need to eliminate all psychedelic use, but you should proceed with extreme caution.

 STEP #2: DETERMINE YOUR DOSE